CS3099JH2017/cs3099jh/protocols/backend_spec.md

 If an id is given it **MUST** exist - the server **SHOULD** respond with a typical 404 and "file_not_found" response if it does not.

+If an attempt is made to move a directory inside itself or to replace a directory with one of its children the server **SHOULD** respond with http status 400 and error "invalid_parent"

 The effect is as follows (atomically):

 - The to file is deleted if it currently exists